wiigg/bssazure/README.md

 Learn to design sustainable solutions on Azure with compliance, governance, and security best practices in this hands-on workshop.

 ## :zap: Quick Start
-There is a live version of this workshop available at [wiigg.dev/bssazure](https://www.wiigg.dev/bssazure/).
+A live version of the workshop is available at [wiigg.dev/bssazure](https://www.wiigg.dev/bssazure/).

 ## :hammer: Local Installation
 If you would prefer to run the workshop locally, you can do so by following these steps: